PatrickCharriere/e-com-backend/README.md

 It turned out that the user name I was using was wrong.
 Instead of trying to connect with `ubuntu` I had to use `ec2-user` but it was because __I created an EC2 instance based on WRONG amazon linux image instead of the ubuntu one__.
 So I had to delete my ec2 instance and start a new one based on the right ubuntu image (see screenshot attached in section 1).

-### 2 Install Nginx server
+## 2 Install Nginx server

-This tuto section is mainly based on https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04
+This section is mainly based on https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04

 Run `sudo apt update` and `sudo apt upgrade` then `y` and `enter` to confirm and update your ubuntu packages and dependecies.